GIPdA/ZetaRF/README.md

 ZETA module datasheet: <https://www.rfsolutions.co.uk/downloads/1456219226DS-ZETA.pdf>

 ## Data Packets
 The Si4455 chip has two options: variable length or fixed length packets.
 Both cannot be used together, write

 	#define VARIABLE_LENGTH_ON
 before including ZetaRF.h to activate variable length packets.

+ZetaRF library is optimized for very low latency (a few milliseconds).
+That costs a bit of reliability, packets may be dropped.

 ### Fixed size packets
 Default packet size is 8 bytes, but you can specify the size you want by passing the value to `begin(channel, packet size)`.